shikhar360/MyLearnings/backend/microservices/blog/Docker.md

 docker swarm leave: Leave a Docker swarm docker service: Manage Docker services in a swarm docker stack: Deploy an application stack to a swarm

+### why we use kubernetes

+Kubernetes (also known as "K8s") is an open-source container orchestration platform developed by Google that automates the deployment, scaling, and management of containerized applications.
+It was first released in 2014 and has since become one of the most widely used container orchestration tools in the industry.

+what is orchestration ??
+Orchestration refers to the process of coordinating and managing multiple tasks or services to achieve a specific outcome.
+In the context of software and IT infrastructure, orchestration typically involves automating the deployment, configuration, and management of complex systems and applications.

+Kubernetes allows users to deploy and manage containerized applications across a distributed infrastructure, such as public or private cloud environments.
+It provides a way to abstract the underlying infrastructure, allowing developers to focus on building and deploying applications without having to worry about the underlying infrastructure details.

+Kubernetes uses a declarative approach to deployment, meaning that users define the desired state of their applications and Kubernetes works to maintain that state.
+This allows for automated scaling, self-healing, and rolling updates of applications.

+Kubernetes also provides a rich set of features, including service discovery and load balancing, storage orchestration, automatic bin packing, and self-healing, among others.
+It can be run on-premises or in the cloud, and is highly extensible, with a large ecosystem of plugins and tools available.